Madhubalapandiaraj/java-project/README.md

-This is my java project for demo purpose
+This is my java project for  a demo purpose